salma-nyagaka/INTERVIEW-PREP/interview reading/airflow.md

                                                     solve  a problem.
 Might be in the db,   (provides suggestion to DA/DS Team depending on where data is found.
-Identifies the right kind of data to use) cloud or 3rd party apis/IOT) Data science project -> Requirements Gathering -> Data analyst/scientist <-> _Discussion_ -> Domain expertise/product owner -> Model Training -> Model Evaluation -> Model Deployment -> Model Monitoring
+Identifies the right kind of data to use) cloud or 3rd party apis/IOT) Data science project -> Requirements Gathering -> Data analyst/scientist <-> _Discussion_ (maybe in the..)-> Domain expertise/product owner -> Model Training -> Model Evaluation -> Model Deployment -> Model Monitoring
                             ^          ^                                       |       |
                             |          |                                       |       |
                             |          |                                       |      |